lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

-**TL;DR:** Single-Page Applications (SPAs) aren't always the easiest thing to keep secure.
+**TL;DR:** Single-Page Applications (SPA)s are not the easiest thing to keep secure.
 But if you're developing an SPA, there are some best practices that you should know.
 After reading this article, I hope to have given you the tools you need to keep your SPAs as secure as they can be.

 ## What is OIDC and how can it help me?